oracle-livelabs/oci/peoplesoft-fullstack-dr/post-switchover/post-switchover.md

      ![phoenix-sample-process](./images/phoenix-sample-process.png)

-We have now achieved the complete automation of switching over a PeopleSoft application (Full Stack) from the Ashburn region to the Phoenix region with a single click of a button!
+We have now achieved the complete automation of switching over a PeopleSoft application (Full Stack) from Ashburn region to Phoenix region with a single click of a button.

 ## Acknowledgements